xinwenfu/vchat/readme.md

 ## Downloading

 - Click Code -> Download ZIP -> Unzip to a folder
-- If git is intalled on your computer, the repository can be cloned to your computer.
+- If <a href="https://git-scm.com/">*git*</a> is intalled on your computer, the repository can be cloned to your computer.
 To install with git, use the command
 ```
 git clone https://github.com/xinwenfu/vchat.git
 ```